 15.)
 Write a function sum_vect(x, y) which accepts two vectors as inputs, x and y, and returns their sum, after filling whichever of the vectors that is shorter with zeros to bring it up to the correct length.
 For example sum_vect(c(1,3),c(1,0,5,2)) should return (2,3,5,2).
 (Hint: use length and if) [2 marks]

 16.)
-Write a function question_16to run a neutral model simulation using the same parameters as in question 12 for a ‘burn in’ period of 200 generations.
+Write a function question_16to run a neutral model simulation using the same size and speciation_rate parameters as in question 12 for a ‘burn in’ period of 200 generations.
 Next record the species abundance octave vector.
 Then repeatedly continue the simulation from where you left off for a further 2000 generations, and record the species abundance octave vector every 20 generations.
 Your function should produce a bar chart plot of the average species abundance distribution (as octaves). question_16 should require no inputs to run and should return a plain text answer to the following question… “Does the initial condition of the system matter?
 Why is this?”
 (Hint: it’s OK to use a for loop here, it will also be helpful to use the sum_vect , octaves and species_abundance and neutral_generation_speciation functions that you already wrote.
 You will also find the %% function useful).
 [4 marks]

 Challenge Question A: Write a function Challenge_A toplot the mean species richness as a function of time (measured in generations) across a large number of repeat simulations using the same parameters as in question 16.
 Add a 97.2% confidence interval on the species richness at each point in time.
 Repeat this for both initial conditions (high initial diversity and low initial diversity).
 Estimate the number of generations needed for the system to reach dynamic equilibrium and mark this on the graph.